Library: Policy

 340:65-3-4.
 Investigation of eligibility conditions and services planning

 (1) Home visits.
 Home visits are sometimes necessary for Adult and Family Services (AFS) staff to provide services and benefits and promote safety and stability for families.
-All home visits are planned and coordinated with the client.
+Workers plan all home visits with the client in advance.

 (A) AFS staff makes home visits or other client contacts during normal work hours whenever possible.
-Home visits may be made outside of normal business hours when planned with the client and approved by appropriate supervisory personnel. • 3
+Home visits may occur outside of normal business hours when the client's needs dictate and a supervisor, field manager, or field manager's designee approves the home visit. • 3

 (B) The AFS worker makes a home visit when: